 - Bhagat Singh was born into a Sikh family steeped in nationalism in West Punjab, British India.
-His parents were Kishan Singh and Vidyavati Kaur.
+His parents were Sardar Kishan Singh Sandhu and Vidyavati Kaur.

 - He was educated at the D.A.V.
 High School and the National College, both in Lahore.